 On August 14, 1945, Japan surrendered, ending the war in the Pacific.
 Americans everywhere celebrated the arrival of “V-J Day.”
 People were particularly relieved that the surrender removed the need for a costly invasion of Japan in terms of human lives and property.
 From New York to San Francisco, crowds filled the streets to express gratitude and celebrate the victory of freedom.
 General Omar Bradley announced that the VA would construct 183 new hospitals—105 general, 49 neuropsychiatric, and 29 for tuberculosis—adding 151,500 beds across 39 states.
 The first female doctors were hired, and VA Memorandum No. 2 of 1946 established partnerships with medical schools to train physicians and other medical personnel for VA hospitals.
 During World War II, 39 acres of Fort Richardson were set aside for use as a temporary burial site where deceased soldiers—regardless of nationality—could be laid to rest.
 Under the international program for the return of war dead, most of the soldiers interred at Fort Richardson were returned to their families.
 There were, however, some soldiers who remained buried at Fort Richardson either because the next of kin could not be found or their families requested that they remain interred in Alaska.
 In December 1946, the temporary cemetery at Fort Richardson was made a permanent site, Fort Richardson National Cemetery.
 In 2010, Fort Richardson merged with Joint Base Elmendorf-Richardson.

-General Omar Bradley's reorganization of VA hospitals added commissaries as part of his larger reform plans to Veterans’ health care.
+Veterans Canteen Service - VCS is proud to be a part of the Department of Veterans Affairs.
+As a self-sustaining entity, VCS provides merchandise and services to Veterans enrolled in VA's Health Care System, their families, caregivers, VA employees, volunteers and visitors.
+We are honored to General Omar Bradley's reorganization of VA hospitals added commissaries as part of his larger reform plans to Veterans’ health care.
+By the time Bradley left the VA in 1947, there were 125 VA hospitals.
 In August of 1946, the Department of Medicine and Surgery was created alongside the Veterans Administration Voluntary Services (VAVS) and Veterans Canteen Service (VCS).
 With the establishment of VCS, for the first time, all VA hospitals featured stores and services to benefit Veterans.
 VCS was created to provide articles of merchandise and services at reasonable prices to Veterans enrolled in the VA healthcare system, caregivers, and visitors.
 By 1959, 171 canteens were in operation.
 While hospital canteens have changed and expanded to meet the needs of Veterans today, the VCS mission and passion to serve Veterans remains the same decades later.
 Since its conception, VCS' mission continues, incorporating a strategic Veteran-centric approach that emphasizes the importance of service to Veterans and supporting the VA's overall mission.
 The canteen service has also evolved over the decades, with full-service retail stores, cafeterias, and food courts replacing the gift shops and snack bars that were once the stock in trade of these concessions.
 The service has branched out in other ways, adding, for instance, an online presence allowing Veterans in rural locations to purchase canteen goods and services.
 VCS proudly offers exclusive online shopping benefits to Veterans enrolled in VA healthcare, their families, and VA employees.
 Operating as a self-sustaining entity, VCS provides goods and services to Veterans enrolled in VA's Health Care System, their families, caregivers, VA employees, volunteers, and visitors.
 The revenues generated by VCS support various Veteran programs such as the VA’s National Rehabilitation Events, Fisher House, Suicide Prevention, disaster relief initiatives, Substance Abuse Cessation, Women Veterans initiatives, Homeless Veterans programs, community stand downs, Welcome Home Celebrations, and more.
 VCS also assists VA Fisher Houses nationwide by offering coupons to first-time visiting families and serving as their purchasing source for supplies and necessities.

 Roughly 2.7 million American men and women served in Vietnam.
 The U.S. military draft continued, with modifications, during times of peace and conflict until 1973, when the United States converted to an all-voluntary military.
 During the war, over 58,000 U.S. military personnel lost their lives, and 153,000 sustained injuries.
 The Vietnam war officially ended with a Presidential Proclamation on May 7, 1975.
 Though the Korean war lasted just over three years, almost 60 years after the conflict ended, American service members continued to maintain peace along the 38th Parallel, the boundary dividing North and South Korea.
 Even today, a formal peace treaty has not been signed by North and South Korea.
 Many Korean War veterans have considered themselves overlooked and underappreciated, their place in history sandwiched between the sheer magnitude of World War II and the fierce controversies of the Vietnam War.
 But the recently built Korean War Veterans Memorial on the National Mall and the commemorative events of the war’s 50th anniversary have provided well-deserved and long-overdue recognition for those who answered their country’s call.
 However, despite its significance in world history and the sacrifices of those who fought the battles, it is often called “America’s forgotten war.”